Peculiarities of the density of states in SN junctions

 Below, we reconsider the results of Ref.\ \cite{Levchenko2008} and demonstrate that the full check-mark behavior \cite{Levchenko2008} of the surface DoS [with $\nu(\Delta_0)=0$, see Fig.~\ref{fig:peculiarities}(a)] is indeed realized in SN junctions with thin N layer but only in the limit of absolutely rigid superconductor, $\varkappa = 0$.
 At the same time, $\nu(\Delta_0)$ becomes finite at any finite $\varkappa$.
 The check-mark peculiarity is elevated at $\varkappa\neq 0$ [see Fig.~\ref{fig:peculiarities}(b)] and finally crosses over to the vertical peculiarity at $\varkappa \gtrsim (d_N/\xi_N)^4$ [see Fig.~\ref{fig:peculiarities}(c)].
 Since $d_N/\xi_N\ll 1$, the vertical peculiarity is realized at $\varkappa=1$ \cite{Fominov2019.PhysRevB.100.224513}.

+We therefore clarify the existing contradiction between previously reported results and describe continuous evolution between qualitatively different types of the DoS peculiarity with varying the softness parameter $\varkappa$.
+The elevated check-mark behavior turns out to be the ``missing element'' providing this crossover.
+This type of peculiarity has not been analytically described before, to the best of our knowledge.

+Aiming at resolving the existing contradiction, we pay special attention to comparison with previous publications wherever possible in order to underline not only new results but also agreements with previously reported results (as well as their corrections and generalizations).

-The paper is organized as follows: In Sec.~\ref{sec:Model}, we formulate equations of the quasiclassical theory in the diffusive limit, which are relevant to our model.
-In Sec.~\ref{sec:SNwithinvprox}, we apply the general equations to analytically calculate the surface DoS in thin N layer in the limiting cases of rigid and soft superconductor.
-In Sec.~\ref{sec:FiniteThickness}, we analyze modification of the DoS in the limit of absolutely rigid superconductor as the N layer thickness grows.
-In Sec.~\ref{sec:numerics}, we illustrate and generalize our analytical calculations by numerical results.
-In Sec.~\ref{sec:Conclusions}, we present our conclusions.
+The paper is organized as follows: In Section~\ref{sec:Model}, we formulate equations of the quasiclassical theory in the diffusive limit, which are relevant to our model.
+In Section~\ref{sec:SNwithinvprox}, we apply the general equations to analytically calculate the surface DoS in thin N layer in the limiting cases of rigid and soft superconductor.
+In Section~\ref{sec:FiniteThickness}, we analyze modification of the DoS in the limit of absolutely rigid superconductor as the N layer thickness grows.
+In Section~\ref{sec:numerics}, we illustrate and generalize our analytical calculations by numerical results.
+In Section~\ref{sec:Discussion}, we discuss possibility of experimental observation of the predicted DoS peculiarities.
+In Section~\ref{sec:Conclusions}, we present our conclusions.
 Finally, some details of calculations are presented in the Appendixes.

 Throughout the paper, we employ the units with $\hbar = 1$.